What is a Hip fracture?

 Signs and Symptoms of a Broken Hip or Fracture

 - Stiffness accompanied by contusions in the affected area

 A broken hip or fracture can be a life-threatening condition.
 In the majority of cases, surgery is usually the first line of treatment.
 But, when seniors are sick or unable to go through the surgery.
-Traction is used to repair the broken bone or fracture.
+Traction is used to repair a broken bone or fracture.

 How do you fix a hip fracture?

-The type of surgery you have generally depended on where and how severe the fracture is, whether the broken bones aren’t properly aligned (displaced), and your age and underlying health conditions.
+The type of surgery you have generally depended on where and how severe the fracture is, whether the broken bones aren’t correctly aligned (displaced), and your age and underlying health conditions.
 The options include:

 - Internal repair using screws